day-trips

 Granada is just an hour from Jaén, putting the Alhambra within easy day trip range.
 This Moorish palace complex is one of Europe's most remarkable monuments.

 Book tickets weeks in advance.
-The Nasrid Palaces have timed entry, and slots sell out fast, even in winter.
-Plan your entire day around your ticket time.
-Allow 3-4 hours for the full visit.
+The Nasrid Palaces have timed entry and slots sell out fast, even in winter.

 Córdoba